fab-u/plotonium/README.md

   - "frames": Number of the current frame
   - "seconds": The time in seconds

-(*) only two of thos three should be specified, as the third one will be redundant.
+(*) only two of those three should be specified, as the third one will be redundant.

 ## Customize it
 First of all, the colors can be easily changed in the respective python files.\